INRIA/scikit-learn-mooc/jupyter-book/linear_models/linear_models_wrap_up_quiz.md

 - a) It gives similar results
 - b) It increases the generalization performance by 0.025
-- c) it increases the generalization performance by 0.05
+- c) It increases the generalization performance by 0.05
-- d) it increases the generalization performance by 0.075
+- d) It increases the generalization performance by 0.075
-- e) it increases the generalization performance by 0.1
+- e) It increases the generalization performance by 0.1

 _Select a single answer_
 ```